githubteacher/gh-devs-102115/arunanarne-ap.md

 - famous for best red chillis in the world
 - famous for best educational institutes in the state
-- oyu can find delicious mirchi bajji
+- you can find delicious mirchi bajji